softdevteam/krun/README.md

 Of course, under ideal circumstances, you would collect all results in one go.

 You can use the `--strip-results` mode to strip results from your result file.
-Once stripped, you can run with `--resume` to re-collect the results you stripped.
+Once stripped, you can re-run to re-collect the results you stripped.

 The switch accepts a "key-spec".
 All process executions matching the key-spec are removed.
 A key-spec is of the form 'benchmark:vm:variant".
 Any of the three